 The time has come when the attempts of the imperialist aggressors to start a world war can be curbed.
-World war can be prevented by the joint efforts of the world socialist camp, the international working class, the nationalliberation movement, all the countries opposing war and all peace-loving forces is becoming increasingly obvious.
+World war can be prevented by the joint efforts of the world socialist camp, the international working class, the national-liberation movement, all the countries opposing war and all peace-loving forces.

-The development of international relations in our day is determined by the struggle of the two social systems-the struggle of the forces of socialism, peace and democracy against the forces of imperialism, reaction and aggressiona struggle in which the superiority of the forces of socialism, peace and democracy
+The development of international relations in our day is determined by the struggle of the two social systems-the struggle of the forces of socialism, peace and democracy against the forces of imperialism, reaction and aggression-a struggle in which the superiority of the forces of socialism, peace and democracy is becoming increasingly obvious.

-For the first time in history, war is opposed by great and organized forces: the mighty Soviet Union, which now leads the world in the decisive branches of science and technology; the entire socialist camp, which has placed its great material and political might at the service of peace; a growing number of peaceloving countries of Asia, Africa and Latin America, which have a vital interest in preserving peace; the international working class and its organizations, above all the Communist Parties; the national-liberation movement of the peoples of the colonies and dependent countries; the world peace movement; and the neutral countries which want no share in the imperialist policy of war, and advocate peaceful coexistence.
-The policy of peaceful coexistence is also favored by a definite section of the bourgeoisie of the developed capitalist countries, which takes a sober view of the relationship of forces and of the dire consequences of a modern war.
+For the first time in history, war is opposed by great and organised forces: the mighty Soviet Union, which now leads the world in the decisive branches of science and technology; the entire socialist camp, which has placed its great material and political might at the service of peace; a growing number of peace-loving countries of Asia, Africa and Latin America, which have a vital interest in preserving peace; the international working class and its organisations, above all the

+Communist Parties; the national-liberation movement of the peoples of the colonies and dependent countries; the world peace movement; and the neutral countries which want no share in the imperialistic policy of war and advocate peaceful co-existence.
+The policy of peaceful co-existence is also favoured by a definite section of the bourgeoisie of the developed capitalist countries, which takes a sober view of the relationship of forces and of the dire consequences of a modern war.
 The broadest possible united front of peace supporters, fighters against the imperialist policy of aggression and war inspired by U.S. imperialism, is essential to preserve world peace.
 Concerted and vigorous actions of all the forces of peace can safeguard the peace and prevent a new war.

-The democratic and peace forces today have no task more pressing than that of safeguarding humanity against a global thermonuclear disaster.
+The democratic and peace forces today have no task more pressing than that of safeguarding humanity against a global thermo-nuclear disaster.
 The unprecedented destructive power of modern means of warfare demands that the main actions of the anti-war and peace-loving forces be directed towards preventing war.
 The struggle against war cannot be put off until war breaks out, for then it may prove too late for many areas of the globe and for their population to combat it.
-The struggle against the threat of a new war must be waged now and not when atom and hydrogen bombs begin to fall, and it must gain in strength from day to day.
+The struggle against the threat of a new world war must be waged now and not when atom and hydrogen bombs begin to fall, and it must gain in strength from day to day.
 The important thing is to curb the aggressors in good time, to prevent war, and not to let it break out.